dhh1128/codecraft.co/role-play-centered-design.md

 In my <a href="example-rpcd-interaction.md">next post</a>, I'll give an example about how RPCD works.
 <p style="padding-left:30px;"><strong><span style="color:#000080;">Action Item</span></strong></p>
 <p style="padding-left:30px;"><em><span style="color:#000080;">List all the people that interact with or help create your software.
 If your list has less than four or five unique roles, think some more.
 Hint: see <a title="Users Aren’t The Only People In Your Software" href="users-arent-the-only-people-in-your-software.md"><span style="color:#000080;">this post</span></a>.</span></em></p>

----

-Example RPCD Interaction &laquo; Software, Wetware, Webware (2012-06-21 08:56:43)

-[...] my last post on RPCD, I explained its key tenets.
-In this one, I’ll imagine one way to put it into [...]

----

-Long-Term Benefits of RPCD &laquo; Software, Wetware, Webware (2012-06-21 10:24:28)

-[...] a previous post, I wrote about a methodology for designing software that has role-playing at it’s heart.
-If [...]

----

-What Role Are You Playing in RPCD? &laquo; Software, Wetware, Webware (2012-06-25 09:10:38)

-[...] you role play in RPCD, you could be standing in for either software, or a flesh-and-blood human being.
-As RPCD explicitly [...]

----

-Evolving Software Politics &laquo; Codecraft (2012-09-11 11:01:22)

-[...] python and “convention over configuration“–both liberal favorites.
-My idea that teams should deploy evolving software by assigning humans to role play architectural components, and...–that’s about as ultra liberal as it [...]

----

-Evolving Software Politics &laquo; Codecraft (2012-09-13 01:38:16)

-[...] python and “convention over configuration“–both liberal favorites.
-My idea that teams should deploy evolving software by assigning humans to role play architectural components, and...–that’s about as ultra liberal as it gets.
-Take Our [...]

----

-Progressive Disclosure Everywhere &laquo; Codecraft (2012-09-16 17:15:27)

-[...] in programming languages, and in the software craft in general.
-I explored one in the series on role-play centered design.
-I’ll disclose some more ideas … progressively … in other posts. [...]

----

-Baby Steps &laquo; Codecraft (2012-10-24 19:02:45)

-[...]
-If you worry that it would be too expensive to code up two alternate solutions, consider using role-play centered design to let humans substitute for key modules with almost zero [...]